uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Many Survivors and their families continue to live in spiritual fear of their own traditions.
 Such fear is a direct result of the religious beliefs imposed on them by those who ran the residential schools.
-This long-internalized fear has spanned several generations and is difficult to shed.
+This long-internalized fear has spanned several generations and<!--x-->
+is difficult to shed.
 It is exacerbated by the fact that Christian doctrine today still fails to accord full and proper respect for Indigenous spiritual belief systems.